A migration should be invisible.

 One thing at a time.

 Resist the urge to combine a migration with major application updates.
-Each is complex enough on its own.
-The exception: database versions like MariaDB sometimes require an upgrade as part of the migration, but version differences are typically minor and rarely cause issues.
-Everything else can wait until you've landed.
+Both are complex enough on their own.
+Exception: database versions like MariaDB sometimes need to move to a more recent version as part of the migration, but those differences are usually small.
+Everything else can wait.

 Telling your clients